VOL. XCIV, NO. 247

 Should I choose In Practise or Special Situation Investments (SSI)?

-Choose In Practise if you need Extensive library of executive interviews, all conducted by experienced fundamental investors., and Steady cadence of 25+ new interviews and content pieces added each month..
+Choose In Practise if you need Extensive library of executive interviews, all conducted by experienced fundamental investors., and Current FAQ says In Practise publishes 100+ executive interviews and other pieces of content every month..
 Go with Special Situation Investments (SSI) if Research blog focused on event-driven trades and low-risk arbitrage opportunities with short-term catalysts., and Idea library: "currently actionable" cases are restricted to members; previous opportunities are publicly viewable. better fits how you invest.

 What asset classes do In Practise and Special Situation Investments (SSI) cover?